sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 * [Network interface](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface) (NIC) attached to the VM provides the interconnection between the VM and the underlying software network.
 * [Blob storage container](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) is created to store Cloudbreak Deployer OS disk's data.

-To launch Cloudbreak on Azure by using the quickstart option, refer to [Launch Cloubreak from template (Azure)](azure-quick.md).
+To launch Cloudbreak on Azure by using the quickstart option, refer to [Launch Cloudbreak from template (Azure)](azure-quick.md).

 #### Quickstart option for GCP